kiddo-pwn/blog/_posts/2025-11-30-writing-sync-popping-cron.md

 Rather than a completely new discovery, I had identified a simple universal application of the SQLite "Dirty File Write" primitive.
 I verified SQLite Injection to target the **crontab**, establishing a reliable RCE vector specifically for PHP-free environments—a scenario lacking published universal technique.

-In this post, I will share the technical details of my N-day analysis and introduce this SQLite-to-Crontab RCE technique, which serves as a universal alternative in the PHP web shell.
+In this post, I will share the technical details of my N-day analysis and introduce this SQLite Injection RCE technique, which serves as a universal alternative in the PHP web shell.

 > Disclaimer: I am not the original discoverer.
 I only conducted N-day analysis independently after patches were released.
 This post is published with the blessing of the original researchers!